OctopusDeploy/docs/docs/support/send-a-secret-to-octopus.md

 ---
-title: Send a Secret to Octopus
+title: Send a secret to Octopus
 description: How to send sensitive information to Octopus support.
 position: 16
 ---